 The virus may persist in a carcass until such time as the pH falls 8-12 h after death; the virus is destroyed at low pH.
 It is not considered to present a risk to personnel at any point in the food chain.
 NSD-infected carcasses in a slaughter-house may be condemned as fevered or diseased.
 They would not present any food safety hazard if they passed through the system at an early stage of incubation.

-NSD is on List B of the Office International des Epizooties (OIE) and is therefore a reportable disease; it is on the list of exotic diseases of the USDA.
+NSD is on the Office International des Epizooties (OIE) list of notifiable diseases and is therefore a reportable disease; it is on the list of exotic diseases of the USDA.
 Its occurrence in a new country should be followed by immediate slaughter of all affected and in-contact animals.
 Extensive tick surveys should then be carried out to eliminate the imported infected ticks and their hosts to prevent the disease becoming established.

 There is a danger that NSD might be introduced to a new continent or country with the importation of animals infested with the vector tick and virus.
 Any importations of wild or domestic Bovidae and other species which are parasitized by the tick, should be treated on at least two occasions with acaricides and be subject to detailed inspection for ticks before export.
 Trade in wild ruminant and other species presents the greatest possibility for this to happen.
 The virus does not persist in infected animals for longer than the febrile period and no transmission is likely to occur from infected tissues.
 Most importing countries require a period of quarantine greater than the possible danger period for NSD.

 There is a theoretical possibility that the virus could be transferred with Palearctic bird species in their migration from Africa north into Europe and Eurasia.
 This appears not to have occurred thus far, but remains a possibility.
 Birds are frequently seen to have Rhipicephalus larvae or nymphs when trapped on migration northward.